 Further, after reflecting again on this 2011 interview with MSNBC’s Chris Matthews and Dallas evangelical pastor, Robert Jeffress, the following barriers – in addition to those above – still haunt the Church, and are addressed in further depth in ‘Day of Defense.’

--First, Jeffress mentions that the LDS Church came 1800 years after Christ (as if that is a negative when in fact all Protestant sects came some 1500 years after Christ).
+-First, Jeffress mentions that the Church of Jesus Christ came 1800 years after Christ (as if that is a negative when in fact all Protestant sects came some 1500 years after Christ).

 -Second, that Latter-day Saints have a “human leader” as opposed to Christ.